snimu/blog/contents/infinite-tool-use/article.md

 ### Video Understanding

 A full-attention LLM is un-usable for days-long videos because it's way too inefficient.
 A pure SSM is un-usable for the task because it cannot attend to enough of the video.
-But an SSM *with tools* can re-watch whatever part of the video it needs to understand what it has to, write down, edit, and revisit running notes, and more, without exploding costs.
+But any LLM with a finite context window but *with tools* (and training to use them) can re-watch whatever part of the video it needs to understand what it has to, write down, edit, and revisit running notes, and more, without exploding costs.
 This makes it the obvious choice.

 ## AI Safety

 Seeing the full editing process (with version control, potentially available to the LLM as well) is bound to be fascinating.
 More importantly, it has safety advantages.

-This can be seen by analogy to current reasoners (which are complementary to the infinite tool use paradigm, but also a proto-version of it): If the task is hard, the model must make maximum use of the tools at its deposal, which include the CoT.
+This can be seen by analogy to current reasoners (which are complementary to the infinite tool use paradigm, but also a proto-version of it): If the task is hard, the model must make maximum use of the tools at its diposal, which include the CoT.
 Since deception adds additional complexity to the CoT, it further complicates the model's work, so if its capabilities are saturated, it will communicate as clearly as possible to itself within the CoT.

-The same is true for SSMs with infinite tool use: when trained on sufficiently difficult tasks, they must use the tools at their disposal with clarity and good structure.
-This is especially true for SSMs, which do not have perfect access to the full context and must thus rely on their tools even more strongly.
+The same is true for LLMs with infinite tool use: when trained on sufficiently difficult tasks, they must use the tools at their disposal with clarity and good structure.
+Therefore, training them on sufficiently difficult tasks with infinite tool use will likely make their outputs more faithful and more legible.

 ## Thoughts on Training